Emmanuel461/Final_project/README.md

 1. **Run the Pre-execution Code:** Ensure that the pre-execution code is run before using the tool.
 (You need a GEE account for this section, if you don't have, can register here: [Register in GEE](https://code.earthengine.google.com/register)
 2. **Input Dates and Point:** Provide start and end dates, and point of interest.
-(In case of choosing to crop the image using the GeoJSON file available in this GitHub repository, it is recommended to use the coordinates X: -84.45 and Y: 9.34).
+(If you decide to crop the image using the provided GeoJSON file from this GitHub repository, it is recommended to use the coordinates X: -84.45 and Y: 9.34.).
 3. **Select Sensor and Preprocessing:** Choose a sensor and the desired preprocessing type (TOA, BOA, or SAR).
 4. **Clip Option:** Decide whether to clip the image based on a region.
 Users can provide a GeoJSON file for custom regions.
 5. **Download Images:** Specify a local folder for downloading the images, and the tool will handle the download process.